 This card was introduced in 1958 as one of the first general-use credit cards rather than a card that could only be used at specific merchants.
 It was also one of the first to have a 25-day grace period as well as a credit limit.
 Today, Bank of America offers several cards with the BankAmericard brand, including just the basic BankAmericard credit card.
 This simple card has no rewards and no annual fee, but offers the lowest standard interest rate (11.24% to 21.24%, depending on creditworthiness) among all of the BankAmericard products.
 New applicants also receive 18 months of 0% APR financing on balance transfers created within 60 days of account opening, with a 3% balance transfer fee.

 Other benefits include 100% U.S.-based customer service, a free monthly FICO score and a waiver of your first late payment fee.
 There is no annual fee for this card, no penalty interest rate and no foreign transaction fees.
-The card currently features a 0% introductory offer for 12 months on purchases and balance transfers.
-After that, there’s a 11.24% to 23.24% APR on the card, depending on your creditworthiness.
+The card currently features a 0% introductory offer for 14 months on purchases and balance transfers.
+After that, there’s a APR on the card, depending on your creditworthiness.
 (You can read the Discover it review here.)

 Have you celebrated your 50th birthday yet?
 If so, you are older than American Express’s Gold charge card, which was introduced in 1966.
 Amex still offers its Gold card, which is one step up from its classic Green card.
-Today’s Gold card offers double points at U.S. restaurants and on reservations made with its Hotel Collection program, and one point per dollar spent on all other purchases.
-The Hotel Collection also offers a $75 credit to spend on qualifying dining, spa, and resort activities when you book a stay of at least two consecutive nights at participating properties.
-It also includes a baggage insurance plan, extended warranty coverage, purchase protection and return protection.
-There is a $160 annual fee for this card that’s waived the first year, and there are no foreign transaction fees.
+Today’s Gold card offers 4X Membership Rewards® points at U.S. restaurants and earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X).
+Earn 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
+There is an $250, and there are no foreign transaction fees.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.